 FOR IMMEDIATE PRESS RELEASE

-La Conner, WA - December, 2014 - The Swinomish Indian Senate, the governing body of the Swinomish Indian Tribal Community, has approved contributions of services and funds in 2015 to several local districts from new Tribal tax revenues.
+La Conner, WA - November 11, 2014 - The Swinomish Indian Senate, the governing body of the Swinomish Indian Tribal Community, has established the 2015 tax rate that will be included in the Tribe’s anticipated Trust Improvement Use and Occupancy Tax.

 The Swinomish Indian Tribal Community is a federally recognized Indian Tribe with more than 900 members.
 Swinomish is a signatory to the 1855 Treaty of Point Elliott and is the legal successor in interest to the Samish, Kikialus, Lower Skagit and Swinomish aboriginal bands.
 Its 10,000 acre reservation is located 65 miles North of Seattle, Washington on Fidalgo Island and includes approximately 3000 acres of tidelands.